How Often Do You Seal Pavers?

 Most paver installers consider the job done once the pavers are in place, but to keep them looking as good as they do on day one, you should have them sealed professionally one or two months later.

-Allow a rain or two to wash off dust and debris from the construction, and let the pavers breath and settle into place for a few weeks.
-Then seal them for long lasting protection.
+Allow a rain or two to wash off dust and debris from the construction, and let the pavers breathe and settle into place for a few weeks.
+Then seal them for long-lasting protection.